sathwik92/Laplace2D/README.md

 ## Example Input File:
 FEMstruct2d.inp

-This file can be found in input/
+This file can be found in input directory.

 ## Output:
+Output files are written in output directory.
+Solutions are written in:
 output.out

+FEM matrix parameters are written in: input_params.out

 ## Example:
 ./Laplace2d FEMstruct2d.inp